turingschool/mod-0-project-fe/section2/reflection.md

 	- I've learned so far that if I just start, I can go from there.
 	- I still procrastinate,  but in a shorter time-frame.
 3. In this section, we removed some of the supports that you had in Section 1.
 We didn't give the directions for how to run a file in node and made some directions a bit more vague, intentionally.
 How did that feel?
 What was uncomfortable about it?
 How did it support your learning?
 - I didn't notice information had been removed.
-Google is my right hand man all the time; if questions come up.
+Google is a great resource for instant information.
+I've also been collecting informative websites in my toolbar.
 4. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.
 - A **conditional statement** is a true or false statement.
 	- In the Planet Fitness app.
 There is a Black membership with added amenities.